Frequently Asked Questions

 Do you offer care for my child/children while I'm in class?

-MEIPN does not offer childcare.
-Please make arrangements for your child to be cared for either at home, at summer camp at your local Montessori school or elsewhere.
-We strongly suggest that you also have a plan in place for back up childcare in case your child becomes sick or your primary care provider is not available.
+MEIPN is not set up to offer childcare.
+Please make arrangements for your child to be cared for either at home, at summer camp at your local Montessori school, or elsewhere.
+We strongly suggest that you also have a plan in place for backup childcare in case your child becomes sick or your primary care provider is not available.

 Woodinville Montessori School, where MEIPN’s summer classes are held, offers summer camp programs.
-Check their website at www.woodinvillemontessori.org.
+Check their website.

 I don’t have a job in a Montessori school now, but I want to take the training.
 Will that work?

-Yes, but it is advantageous to have spent as much time as possible observing in Montessori schools in this situation.
 A significant part of your training will be your internship in a Montessori school.
-It is best to have this in place before your training starts so you will be ready to begin in time to fulfill the required internship over a full school year.
-MEIPN has a Job Board on our website with current job listings from local schools.
+It is best to have this in place before your training starts, so you will be ready to begin in time to fulfill the required internship over a full school year.

 Do you offer a payment plan?